zanderp/ArcticFox/preliminary/README.md

 * **TEMP** - board temperature sensor, Ext - thermistor, Int - MCU.

-### Powerbank
+### Power Bank

 ```
 ```

 Support for Avatar RC adapter and similar.
 Provides charging devices with a voltage of 5 volts and current up to 2.1 amps.
 To start charging, put RC adapter on box, connect device and press Fire button.
-Powerbank mode has auto-off feature when current drain is not exceed 50 mA (indicated by blinking label "On").
+Power Bank mode has auto-off feature when current drain is not exceed 50 mA (indicated by blinking label "On").
 To stop charging, press Fire button.
-To exit Powerbank mode press and hold Fire button, or regulatory buttons simultaneously.
+To exit Power Bank mode press and hold Fire button, or regulatory buttons simultaneously.

 ### Info Screen